heyad/AI-Journey/stages/stage01.md

+## 🛠 Tools & Skills

 Getting started with AI might seem challenging, but our path here begins with two foundational skills: Python and GitHub.
-Python is the undisputed champion of the AI world, providing the simple syntax and powerful libraries (like TensorFlow and PyTorch) necessary to build intelligent systems.
-Learning Python is like mastering the basic language of computing.
-GitHub becomes your collaborative workspace and professional portfolio.
+Python is the most common programming language in AI world: simple syntax and powerful libraries (like TensorFlow and PyTorch) necessary to build intelligent systems.

+GitHub is your collaborative workspace and professional portfolio.
 It allows you to save, version-control, and share your code, enabling you to work on complex projects, and showcase your machine learning models to potential employers.

-## 🛠 Tools & Skills

 ### Git & GitHub Basics